 The contemporary arts program at Chapter House Lane is produced thanks to the incredible generosity of volunteers, donors, partners and supporters.

 The Chapter House Arts Inc. organisation is run by a voluntary committee of professional staff.

 Stacy Jewell assists with gallery operations and exhibition design.
-Stacy is an independent curator and arts administrator who currently manages KINGS Artist-Run and works in Audience Engagement at the National Gallery of Victoria.
+Stacy is an independent curator and arts administrator who currently works in Audience Engagement at the National Gallery of Victoria and is on the Program Committee at KINGS Artist-Run.
+Previously, Stacy managed KINGS Artist-Run; No Vacancy Gallery; and assisted in Collections and Exhibitions at Heide Museum of Art.
 Stacy completed her Masters in Arts Management at RMIT in 2015.